divyasmurti-cmd/SCT_SE_4/README.md

-# SCT_SE_4
-Simple Calculator – SkillCraft Technology Internship Task 04
+# Simple Calculator

+This project is a console-based calculator developed in Java as part of the Software Development Internship at SkillCraft Technology.

+## Features
+- Addition
+- Subtraction
+- Multiplication
+- Division
+- Menu-driven user interaction

+## Technologies Used
+Java
+Eclipse IDE
+GitHub